jonathanlimes/cash-money-game/README.md

 ![CASH MONEY] (http://i.imgur.com/WEnVHQJ.png "Cash Money Logo")

 It's Chinese New Year, and you're on your way to riches by collecting red packets.
 You'll pocket $2 for each red packet you grab, but fat pockets will slow you down!
 Speed up by eating oranges along the way, but avoid the firecrackers or you'll be back where you first started, and a lot poorer!
+Collect more money than your opponent within 30 seconds to win!

 ## Gameplay

-**Player 1:**
+**PLAYER 1: Starts from Top-Left Corner**

 W - Move Up